Skip to Main Content Library | USC Upstate

 John Barnett, Dean of the USC Upstate Library

 Each semester brings new opportunities for growth, change, and collaboration.
-During your time at USC Upstate, we hope you will take advantage of all the resources and services the library offers.
+During your time at USC Upstate, we hope you will take advantage of all the resources, services, and programs the library offers.

 Here's how we can help you with research, teaching, and learning: